 Royal Winton was one of the brand names used by Grimwades Ltd., which worked from three Stoke potteries - Winton, Upper Hanley and Elgin.
 Production began in 1900.
 Previously they were known as Grimwade Bros. from 1886-1900.

 These three fabulous lustre dishes with one integral handle were made around the mid 30s/40s.
-Formed to resemble a waterlily, the inside of each is decorated in a mid-yellow lustre.
+Formed to resemble a lotus flower or water lily, the inside of each is decorated in a mid-yellow lustre.
 The exteriors each come in a different lustre colour - pale green, burnt orange and pale pink.

 Some clean age-related glaze crazing.
 A flake to the top of the petals of two dishes.
 A small area to the burnt orange dish which was missed when the lustre was applied.
 These are mentioned for completeness.